imrantushar/wp-react-settings/readme.txt

 == Description ==

 WP React Settings options framework is build with reactjs.
-Some more feature will be comming soon. stay with me and give your feedback.
+Some exciting features are coming soon. stay with me and give your feedback.